DataDog/integrations-core/docs/developer/process/integration-release.md

         ddev release make <INTEGRATION> --version <VERSION>
         ```

-    1. Verify that the integration files are signed and update the integration changelog to reflect the feature PR title in the following format.
+    1. Verify that the integration files are signed, and update the integration changelog to reflect the feature PR title in the following format.

         ```
         * [<Changelog label>] <PR Title>.
 [See #<PR Number>](<Github PR link>).